 BrowserProduct is the name of a potentially unwanted program that hijacks Mac operating system and browsers installed on it.
 Many users consider BrowserProduct as a virus due to the fact that the app appears in their Applications list without their knowledge.
-The truth is that apps like BrowserProduct are spread via shady techniques that trick users into installing it.
+The truth is that apps like BrowserProduct are spread via shady techniques that trick users into installing them.
 Examples of such techniques are software packages, malicious advertisements and hacked websites.
 Since the presence of this unwanted app on Macs lowers their system security, security experts recommend its complete removal.

 |Short Description||A questionable application that hijacks Safari and Chrome browsers for Mac.
 Performs browser modifications without your knowledge.|